AnasRezk/react-ssr-starter/README.md

 **What's included:**

 -   Server-side rendering with code splitting (via the excellent [React Loadable](https://github.com/thejameskyle/react-loadable) package)
 -   Redux (with server-side data fetching/store population)
 -   React Router
 -   Conditionally load pollyfills -- only ship bloat to outdated browsers
 -   React Helmet for dynamic manipulation of the document `<head />`
 -   Dev server with hot reloading styles
 -   Jest and Enzyme config ready to test the crap out of some stuff
-- CSS Modules, Sass, and autoprefixer
+-   CSS in JS
 -   Run-time environment variables
 -   Node.js clusters for improved performance under load (in production)
 -   Prettier and ESLint run on commit
 -   Docker-ized for production like a bawsss

 ## Initial setup

 -   `npm install`

 ## Development

 -   `npm start`
     -   Start the dev server at [http://localhost:3000](http://localhost:3000)
 -   `npm test`
     -   Start `jest` in watch mode

 ## Production

 -   `npm run build && npm run start:prod`
     -   Bundle the JS and fire up the Express server for production
 -   `npm run docker`
     -   Build and start a local Docker image in production mode (mostly useful for debugging)

 ## General architecture